gaehlerm/SoftwareEngineering/README.md

 ## Developers work

 The developers are the ones who do the real work.
 They are the ones who write all the code.
 For such hard work it is important that they stick together.
 Only a tight pack of hungry software engineers can do the job.
+That's at least their point of view.
+Now let's get a little bit more serious.

 Software engineers have several tasks.
 The most obvious one is, of course, talking to each other.
 You have to go through the tickets, you have to discuss how the fundamental structure of the code should look like and you have to talk during pair programming or code review sessions.
-The talking during code reviews is not absolutely necessary.
+Though the talking during code reviews is not absolutely necessary.
 Smaller MRs can be done by writing comments, but when in doubt, it’s better to talk to each other.
 Especially during times like Corona, the human touch got lost and things sometimes got hairy.

 You also have to talk during pair programming.
-One person works at the computer as usual, while the other person knows everything better.
-Erm no. Seriously.
 Both participants discuss together how the code should look like.
 This creates important knowledge transfer, especially if both participants are experts in different areas of the code.
 Both programmers learn from each other and the code quality improves.
 Code review in the MR is no longer required.
 All together pair programming takes some more time than working alone but frequently this time is well worth it.

 Another fairly big job is going through merge requests (MRs).
 Everyone has to do it, no one really likes it.
 But it has to be done.
 Nobody likes to wait a day until his code is approved and merged.
-It has to be done quickly.
-So, get up, open the browser and select the first MR. And now… doing code review is a tricky business.
+Therefore reviewing MRs has to be done quickly.
+So get up, open the browser and select the first MR. And now... doing code review is a tricky business.
 You can somehow tell that the code is not good but it’s so elusive.
 It’s your job to bring it to the point without being too picky.
 Furthermore, you see some code that had been there before and now it’s duplicated.
 It should be refactored.
 And a dozen of other things.
 Time to give the author of this MR a call.
 This can’t be solved by writing comments.

-Once this is all done you may finally write code.
+Once all this work is done you may finally write code.
 Grab yourself a ticket and get started.
 Dig yourself through the code down to a place that seems appropriate.
 Neighboring classes have about the same abstraction level and all the required data is around.
-So, you start… by writing an acceptance test.
-Then refactor a little the area where the function will be called, write unit tests.
+So, you start... by writing an acceptance test.
+You do TDD, don't you?
+Then refactor a little the area where your code will be called, write unit tests.
 Finally, you write the class and all the tests pass.
 One more small refactoring and you’re ready to create an MR.

 ## Communication